satvik1406/briefly/contributions.md

 Sharvani Reddy Vempati
 - Logout and fetching state on refresh
 - supported backend development
-- Front end and back end implementation for showing the summaries based on shared summaries and summaries
+- Implementation for showing the summaries based on shared summaries and summaries
 - Back end test cases

 Satya Srujana Pilli